PREVYMIS® (letermovir) 240mg, 480mg tablets / Injection 20mg/mL

 Learn about:

-Clinically significant CMV infection at week 24 in HSCT patients
+Clinically significant CMV infection through Week 24 (~168 days) in adult HSCT patients

-PREVYMIS demonstrated significant efficacy vs placebo in the primary endpoint: Clinically significant CMV infectiona at week 24 (NC=F approach)b
+PREVYMIS demonstrated significant efficacy vs placebo in the primary endpoint: Clinically significant CMV infectiona through Week 24 (NC=F approach)b

-PREVYMIS® (letermovir) Demonstrated Clinically Significant Efficacy at Week 24
+PREVYMIS® (letermovir) in Adults Demonstrated Clinically Significant Efficacy Through Week 24

 (a) Clinically significant CMV infection was defined as either the occurrence of CMV end-organ disease or initiation of anti-CMV PET, based on documented CMV viremia and the clinical condition of the patient.
 Viremia was determined using the Roche COBAS® AmpliPrep/COBAS TaqMan® assay; lower limit of quantification was 137 IU/mL, which is approximately 150 copies/mL.

-(b) The Noncompleter=Failure (NC=F) approach was used in which patients who discontinued from the study prior to week 24 post-transplant or had a missing outcome at week 24 post-transplant were counted as failures.
+(b) The Noncompleter=Failure (NC=F) approach was used in which patients who discontinued from the study prior to Week 24 post-HSCT or had a missing outcome at Week 24 post-HSCT were counted as failures.

 (c) The categories of failure are mutually exclusive and based on the hierarchy of categories in the order listed.